abrensch/brouter/misc/readmes/readme.txt

 must contain the absolute path of the directory where you want the gpx-files to go (e.g. /storage0/oruxmaps/tracklogs).

+If you have a non-standard maptool location, that is not detected by the default logic, you can configure an "additional maptool directory" in a configuration file located unter brouter/segments3/storageconfig.txt This is neccessary e.g. if you operate OsmAnd on the external SD card under Android 4.4.
+Then this uses a special base directory to obey Android 4.4's access restrictions, and this base directory is not found by the default logic.
+See the kitkat_survival_readme.txt for details.

 Completing your installation
 ----------------------------